trandongngan/url_shortener/README.md

     - you can generate api key (access token) in your system (`Just use token on your system`)
     - In this time, if you use the test server on heroku. you can use this token `eLiMawjUDpSWoYXtlcYMzeoi6Zu0WUCnDb6ZQaBTiZc`
   #### How to call ap
-  - you can use postmain or culr or any tool support this.
+  - you can use postmain or culr or [swagger io](https://editor.swagger.io/) or any tool support this.
 Call api by curl under
   - encode api
   ```command
       curl --location --request POST 'https://url-shortener-app.herokuapp.com/api/v1/encode' \